Many people who menstruate pass smaller clots occasionally. Having clots larger than a quarter regularly may indicate an underlying medical condition.

 - abnormal bleeding, which may or may not include clotting

-The exact cause for endometriosis isn’t known, although heredity, hormones, and previous pelvic surgery are thought to play a role.
+The exact cause of endometriosis isn’t known, although heredity, hormones, and previous pelvic surgery are thought to play a role.

 Adenomyosis occurs when the uterine lining, for unknown reasons, grows into the uterine wall.
 That causes the uterus to enlarge and thicken.